Metroid2023/NewDadProxy/readme.txt

-DaddyLive New Proxy, this is a new setup to the other proxy
+DaddyLive New Proxy, this is a new setup to the other proxy.
+Live Events WORK

-Example of how to use your url (Events Do UPDATE) https://your-hugging.hf.space/playlist/channels.m3u8 https://your-hugging.hf.space/playlist/events.m3u8
+Example of how to use your url https://your-hugging.hf.space/playlist/channels.m3u8 https://your-hugging.hf.space/playlist/events.m3u8